This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 8 ounces Crescent Roll Dough 1 can

-- Preheat oven to 375 degrees F.
+- Preheat oven to 375°F.

-- Using a pizza cutter or knife, cut dough into 8 squares.
+- Roll out crescent dough and press seams together.
+Using a pizza cutter or knife, cut dough into 8 squares.

 - Shred beef with a fork and cut vegetables into smaller pieces, if necessary.